 For EU applicants to First Year the procedures are the same as applicants from Ireland.
-For further information on closing dates and application procedures go to the Undergraduate Year 1.
+For further information on closing dates and application procedures visit EU Undergraduate.

 For international (non-EU) applicants to First Year there is a rolling closing date throughout the academic year and they are not required to apply through the CAO by 1 February.
 Applicants should apply using our Online Application system for International Applicants below.
 Applicants will also need to submit a digital portfolio.
-You may send a link to your online portfolio in your application, or you may post a USB key to the Admissions Office of NCAD.
-The address for posting a USB key is:
+Details on the

 International applicants may choose to respond to the NCAD Portfolio Submission Guidelines or submit their own portfolio of work.